electron-userland/electron-builder/docs/configuration/configuration.md

 ---

 * <code id="Configuration-buildVersion">buildVersion</code> String - The build version.
 Maps to the `CFBundleVersion` on macOS, and `FileVersion` metadata property on Windows.
 Defaults to the `version`.
 If `TRAVIS_BUILD_NUMBER` or `APPVEYOR_BUILD_NUMBER` or `CIRCLE_BUILD_NUM` or `BUILD_NUMBER` or `bamboo.buildNumber` env defined, it will be used as a build version (`version.build_number`).
-* <code id="Configuration-detectUpdateChannel">detectUpdateChannel</code> = `true` Boolean - Whether to infer update channel from application version prerelease components. e.g. if version `0.12.1-alpha.1`, channel will be set to `alpha`.
+* <code id="Configuration-detectUpdateChannel">detectUpdateChannel</code> = `true` Boolean - Whether to infer update channel from application version pre-release components. e.g. if version `0.12.1-alpha.1`, channel will be set to `alpha`.
 Otherwise to `latest`.
 * <code id="Configuration-electronCompile">electronCompile</code> Boolean - Whether to use [electron-compile](http://github.com/electron/electron-compile) to compile app.
 Defaults to `true` if `electron-compile` in the dependencies.
 And `false` if in the `devDependencies` or doesn't specified.
 * <code id="Configuration-electronDist">electronDist</code> String - The path to custom Electron build (e.g. `~/electron/out/R`).
 * <code id="Configuration-electronDownload">electronDownload</code><a name="ElectronDownloadOptions"></a> - The [electron-download](https://github.com/electron-userland/electron-download#usage) options.